awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 ## Region and Availability Zone Requirements<a name="cluster-create-determine-requirements-region"></a>

 Amazon ElastiCache supports all AWS regions\.
-By locating your ElastiCache clusters in a region close to your application you can reduce latency\.
+By locating your ElastiCache clusters in an AWS Region close to your application you can reduce latency\.
 If your cluster has multiple nodes, locating your nodes in different Availability Zones can reduce the impact of failures on your cluster\.

 For more information, see the following:
 + [Choosing Regions and Availability Zones](RegionsAndAZs.md)